Housing and Residence Life

 A trained Residence Life staff member is available to assist residential students with their social, academic, and personal needs, no matter where students live, believing that a student’s place of residence is an integral part of the total educational experience.

 Breakfast, lunch and dinner are served on weekdays in the Wick Student Center; brunch and dinner are served on Saturdays and Sundays.
-Adequate parking is available for resident students who need to park their automobiles on campus.
-All vehicles must be registered with the College; parking permits are required.
+Adequate parking is available for non-Canavan resident students who need to park their cars on campus.
+Students residing in Canavan Hall are able to have cars, but must park them at Collegiate Village.
+Canavan Hall residents do not have to pay the minimal parking fee.
+All vehicles (including those belonging to Canavan residents) must be registered with the College; parking permits are required.

 Residence Halls are open only while classes are in session.
 If housing is needed during breaks and holidays, students must complete a break housing form in accordance with the timeline set forth by the Residence Life Office.
-Students requesting to stay must be granted approval and must have a Daemen related reason to stay on campus (Athletics, Class etc.)
+Students requesting to stay must be granted approval and must have a Daemen-related reason to stay on campus (e.g., athletics, class).

 Daemen College Housing Residency Requirement